sst/guide/_chapters/custom-domain-in-netlify.md

 ### DNS Settings in Route 53

-To do this we need to head back to the [AWS Console](https://console.aws.amazon.com/). and search for Route 53 as the service.
+To do this we need to go to the [AWS Console](https://console.aws.amazon.com/). and search for Route 53 as the service.

 ![Select Route 53 service screenshot](/assets/select-route-53-service.png)